d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 Note that it is piecewise linear in its input `a`.
 In other words, for any `a` there exists some constant scalar `k` such that `f(a) = k * a`, where the value of `k` depends on the input `a`.
-Consequently `d / a` allows us to verify that the gradient is correct.
+Consequently, `d / a` allows us to verify that the gradient is correct.

 ```{.python .input}
 a.grad == d / a